-What is this leaflet?
+What is in this leaflet

-Reading this leaflet does not take the place of talking to your doctor or
+the available information.
+It does not take the place of talking to your doctor or

 All medicines have risks and benefits.
-Your doctor has weighed the risks of your taking Cystagon capsules against the benefits
+Your doctor has weighed the risks of you taking

-they expect it will have for you or your child.
+CYSTAGON against the benefits they expect it will have for you.

-If you have any concerns about taking Cystagon capsules, ask your doctor or pharmacist.
+If you have any concerns about taking this medicine, ask your doctor or pharmacist.

 Keep this leaflet with the medicine.

-You may want to read it again.
+You may need to read it again.

-What Cystagon capsules are used for
+What CYSTAGON is used for

-Cystagon capsules contain a medicine called cysteamine that is used to manage
+CYSTAGON contains a medicine called mercaptamine (cysteamine) that is used to manage

 Nephropathic cystinosis is a rare inherited disorder characterised by the build-up

-Cystine build up causes kidney damage and excretion of excess amounts of glucose, proteins and electrolytes.
-Cystinosis can
+Cystine build up causes kidney damage and excretion of excess amounts of glucose,

-be detected by measuring the amount of cystine in white blood cells and other body cells.
-The results of cystinosis are slow
+Cystinosis can be detected by measuring the amount of cystine in while blood cells

 progressive kidney failure.

-Your doctor may have prescribed Cystagon capsules for another reason.
-Ask your doctor if you or your child have any questions
+Your doctor may have prescribed it for another reason.

-When you or your child must not take it
+When you must not take it

-any of the ingredients listed at the end of this leaflet.
+any of the ingredients listed at the end of this leaflet

 Some of the symptoms of an allergic reaction may include: